Ekenäs in two hours: from the square to the old town

-If you are in town on a market day, that is Wednesday or Saturday, wander around the market, enjoy the atmosphere and taste local treats.
+If you are in town on a market day, that is Wednesday or Saturday, wander around the market.
+There you can enjoy the atmosphere and taste local treats.
 If you want to have a nice cup of coffee and maybe some local pastries, head to one of the cozy cafes by the market place.

-Outside, the church is surrounded by charming wooden houses and a small park, where the trees offer a perfect hiding place from the sun.
+Outside, the church is surrounded by charming wooden houses and a small park.
+The trees offer a perfect hiding place from the sun.

 Continue from the church park towards Basatorget.
 In the corner of this old market square, a pillory reminds of public punishments in the old days.

-After Basatorget, the next stop on our outing is Stallörsparken, where the children play in the town’s most popular playground, the Lion Park, and the beach is filled with swimmers and sunbathers and all kinds of events are held.
+After Basatorget, the next stop on our outing is Stallörsparken.
+There the children play in the town’s most popular playground, the Lion Park.
+The beach is filled with swimmers and sunbathers and all kinds of events are held.